 Entertainment in Lausanne

-Visit an opera, concert, theatre or see the ‘Bejart Ballet’, a Swiss ballet based in Lausanne.
+Have a fun Lausanne, Switzerland vacation while visiting an opera, concert, theatre or seeing the ‘Bejart Ballet’, a Swiss ballet based in Lausanne.

 Shopping in Lausanne

-All kinds of shops can be found in the city center – watchmakers, bookshops, outfitters, food stores etc. You don’t have to walk miles but find everything within close proximity.
+All kinds of shops can be found during your city excursions in Switzerland – watchmakers, bookshops, outfitters, food stores etc. You don’t have to walk miles but find everything within close proximity.

 Browse through the City Center Market every Saturday morning (food and non-food) or pay a visit to the Flea Market every Thursday at Place Chauderon to get a unique souvenir of Lausanne.